 - Nightie - $10 CMT + $13.20 fabric costs + $5 additional costs = $28.20

-Of course there is also my wage, tax and super-annuation but these are really dependent on how well a collection is received.
+Of course there is also my wage, tax and super-annuation to (hopefully)take into account, but these are really dependent on how well a collection is received.

 Looking at these figures sometimes even makes me wonder why exactly I am doing this.
+It makes me nervous.
+Maybe even embarrassed.
+As though other people will look at my business and think I am hopeless.
 As you can see by the numbers, there is not a whole lot left over at the end of the day and what is left to pay a wage and to make profit, hinges on a collection selling very very well.
-If I have a style that is not popular or does not sell well, then those products that remain sitting unsold are basically all of my wage and profit sitting in a box in my spare room, rather than in a bank account, paying for our mortgage and groceries.
+If I have a style that is not popular or does not sell well, then those products that remain represent all of my wage and profit sitting in a box in my spare room, rather than in a bank account, paying for our mortgage and groceries.

 When faced with figures like these, a lot of people would say "what is the point?
 Why don't you go offshore and produce in a fair trade factory?"
 It is of course a very valid question.
 I am a huge supporter of the fair trade world.
 I also think that the term fair trade has become over used and does not always mean what it should (this is in no means intended to discredit the many wonderful businesses who do fair trade well)!
 It is a bit like the terms "eco" and "sustainable".
 Back when they were first coined they meant certain things, but then slowly as people became aware of the benefits that come from marketing their products as "eco", standards slipped and the terms become often misused.
 For me, and my personal ethics, going down the path of overseas fair trade production means visiting the places where my garments are produced to know for certain that fair trade is fair.
 At this time in my family life, this is not an option.